 Color Freq - Frequency of additional Low-Shelf post-phaser stage.

-Input HP - Cutoff frequency of input high-pass
+Input HP - Cutoff frequency of input high-pass.
+Frequencies below the cutoff are removed.

 Feedback HP - Determines cutoff frequency of high-pass in feedback path.